-We have selected the dates of July 27 - August 1 for the dates of the 2014 EARTH workshop.
-July 27th will be a travel day and we should finish up early enough on August 1st for this to also be a travel day.
-The 2014 EARTH workshop will be held at the Monterey Bay Aquarium Research Institute in Monterey, California.
-The research topics will be determined soon and will include MBARI research (http://www.mbari.org) and Microbial Oceanography (http://www.darkenergybiosphere.org/).
+We have selected the dates of July 19 - July 24 for the dates of the 2015 EARTH workshop.
+July 19th will be a travel day although we will start that evening.
+We should finish up early enough on July 24th for this to also be a travel day.
+The 2015 EARTH workshop will be held at the Hatfield Marine Science Center in Newport, Oregon and our co-host will be the Oregon Coast Regional STEM Center and Math Science Partnership (http://orcostemed.webs.com).
+The research topics will be determined soon and will include MBARI research (http://www.mbari.org).

 Recognizing the need to educate the public about the value of research and help them understand scientific methodology, this MBARI/Monterey Bay Aquarium (MBA) collaboration allows us to test new ideas for public outreach and education.
 One of MBARI’s joint projects with MBA, Education and Research: Testing Hypotheses (EARTH) lays new groundwork, providing teachers with a means for integrating real-time data with existing educational standards and tested curriculum in an interactive and engaging way.